jeffreykegler/old_kollos/notes/misc/strand.md

 like this one,
 be marked "Theory".
 It is safe to skip them.
-They record technical details which are important in ensuring the correctness of the algorithm.
+They record mathematical details, some of which are important for ensuring the correctness of the algorithm.

 The "transcription grammar" here is based on the "suffix grammar", whose construction is described in